After years of propagandizing, neo-Nazi Frazier Glenn Miller is accused of a triple murder. The violence was a long time coming.

 There were few pictures on the walls or knickknacks on the end tables in the Miller home, but there were several books about Hitler, which Miller made his sons read, Connie said.
 Miller also paid them $5 a day when they were boys to work out so they would grow up to be strong white men, ready at any moment to fight for the race.

-“My Dad’s father, his mother, actually came over from Israel,” Connie told Hatewatch.
+“My Dad’s father, his mother, actually came over from Israel,” Connie told the Report.
 “It’s funny that Frazier thinks he knows so much, because he would always tell me that I was like a model white girl.
 I didn’t really know what he meant.
 But we are descendants from there, so he obviously doesn’t know what he’s talking about.”

 Below the “88” Miller put on his son’s headstones, he added his grandson’s name — the next generation of Aryan warriors.
 But soon after Mike died Connie took her infant son and fled Miller’s home, refusing to allow Miller to spend another minute with his grandson.
 “I didn’t want my son to be taught all that hate,” she said.
 “Honestly, I feel the way that Frazier raised Mike is part of the reason Mike died.”
 Connie was also afraid that if Miller found out about her family’s connection to Israel, Miller might do something to harm the child, “because he’s not what Frazier calls purebred.”

 Being “purebred” wasn’t always so important to Miller.
 When he was a “brainwashed social liberal” in the military in his 20s, Miller married a Hawaiian woman and they had a daughter, a fact his rivals in the racist movement have used to brand him as a “race mixer.”
-The charge has dogged Miller for decades, and came up again after word spread years ago that police had caught him in the 1980s in his car with a black transvestite prostitute called Peaches.
+The charge has dogged Miller for decades, and came up again after word spread years ago that police had caught him in the 1980s with a black transvestite prostitute called Peaches in his car.
 Miller does not deny he was with Peaches, but he insists his motive wasn’t race mixing.
 “I was carrying him out to whip his ass,” Miller told the Southern Poverty Law Center (SPLC) last year, boasting that he had a “violent history of going around picking up n------ and beating the hell out of them, particular n----- f------.”

 ‘Just a Way Out’